Azure/autorest.powershell/docs/directives.md

 ```

 ### Alias Removal
 If the option `--sanitize-names` or `--azure` is provided, AutoRest will make renames to cmdlets and parameters to remove redundancies.
-For example in the command `Get-VirtualMachine`, the parameter `VirtualMachineName` will be renamed to `Name`, and aliased to VirtualMachineName.
-It is possible to eliminate that alias by providing the action `clear-alias: true`:
+For example in the command `Get-VirtualMachine`, the parameter `VirtualMachineName` may become just `Name`.
+To remove an automatically generated alias:
 ```yaml $false
 directive:
   - where: